KSubedi/kaushalandpriyanka.love/README.md

 # Kaushal & Priyanka's Wedding Website

-Welcome to the official wedding website repository for Kaushal Subedi and Priyanka Sharma, celebrating their union on March 6th, 2025.
+Welcome to the official wedding website repository for Kaushal Subedi and Priyanka Sharma, celebrating their union on March 6th, 2025 (Falgun 22, 2081).

 ## About the Couple